ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 * IAM user
    1. Use Friendly name to login + AWS account ID or alias
    2. Limited permissions (Can be limited via policy)

+## Authentication Methods
+* Before perform operations in AWS console, we need to authenticate ourselfes.
+* There are several ways to login to AWS IAM as the following
+1. API / CLI
+   * Access Keys (Combined with Access Keys ID, Secret access keys, aka. long term credentials) -> IAM -> AWS API
+2. Console
+   * Username, Password, MFA Token (Optional) -> IAM -> Management Console.
+* Multi Factor Authentication (MFA)
+  * Use multiple alternative to login (such as password, biometric, physical device...)

 ## Permission Boundaries
 * Define the maximum permissions that are available to an IAM entity via an identity based policy